JoshuaKGoldberg/create-typescript-app/.github/DEVELOPMENT.md

 ## Setup Scripts

 As described in the `README.md` file and `docs/`, this template repository comes with three scripts that can set up an existing or new repository.

+Each follows roughly the same general flow:

+1. `bin/index.ts` uses `bin/mode.ts` determines which of the three setup scripts to run
+2. `readInputs` parses in values from local files, Git commands, npm APIs, and/or files on disk
+3. `runOrRestore` wraps the setup script's main logic in a friendly prompt wrapper
+4. The setup script wraps each portion of its main logic with `withSpinner`
+5. A call to `outro` summarizes the results for the user

 > **Warning**
 > Each setup script overrides many files in the directory they're run in.